 31.5.1.1 Capacity Eligible for RUC Participation

 RUC participation is voluntary for capacity that has not been designated as Resource Adequacy Capacity.
 Scheduling Coordinators may make such capacity available for participation in RUC by submitting a RUC Availability Bid, provided the Scheduling Coordinator has also submitted an Energy Bid (other than a Virtual Bid) for such capacity into the IFM.
 Virtual Bids are not eligible to participate in RUC.
+Non-Generator Resources are not eligible to participate in RUC.
 Capacity from Non-Dynamic System Resources that has not been designated Resource Adequacy Capacity is not eligible to participate in RUC.
 Capacity from resources including System Resources that has been designated as qualified Resource Adequacy Capacity must participate in RUC.
 RUC participation is required for Resource Adequacy Capacity to the extent that Resource Adequacy Capacity is not committed following the IFM.
 System Resources eligible to participate in RUC will be considered on an hourly basis; that is, RUC will not observe any multi-hour block constraints.
 In RUC the CAISO may commit a Multi-Stage Generating Resource with a Resource Adequacy must-offer obligation at any MSG Configuration with capacity equal to or greater than the MSG Configuration committed in the Integrated Forward Market.
 RUC will observe the Energy Limits that may have been submitted in conjunction with Energy Bids to the IFM.
 Legacy RMR Unit capacity will be considered in RUC in accordance with Section 31.5.1.3.
 MSS resources may participate in RUC in accordance with Section 31.5.2.3.
 COG resources are accounted for in RUC, but may not submit or be paid RUC Availability Payments.
 The ELS Resources committed through the ELC Process conducted two days before the day the RUC process is conducted for the next Trading Day as described in Section 31.7 are binding.

 31.5.3 RUC Procurement Target

 The procurement target for RUC in any given Trading Hour will be determined based on the next day’s hourly CAISO Forecast of CAISO Demand less the Energy scheduled in the Day-Ahead Schedule, and accounting for other factors, as appropriate, such as Demand Forecast error and estimated incremental RTM Bids including those from Participating Intermittent Resources.
+The procurement target for RUC procurement in any given Trading Hour will reflect both discharging and charging schedules for Non-Generator Resources that clear the Integrated Forward Market.
 The adjustments listed in Sections 31.5.3.1 to 31.5.3.1.6 will be made to the CAISO Forecast of CAISO Demand to account for the conditions as provided therein.
 Adjustments may be made on a RUC Zone basis to ensure that RUC results in adequate local capacity procurement.
 The RUC procurement target setting procedure is designed to meet the requirements of reliable grid operation without unnecessary over-procurement of RUC Capacity or over-commitment of resources.
 Additional detail on the process for setting the RUC procurement target is specified in the Business Practice Manuals.

 34.11 Exceptional Dispatch